© 2012 Keen Electronics Limited.

 Avenger alarms are only supplied to caravan manufacturers for factory fitment.
 These instructions and the wiring diagram are to assist dealer's service technicians.

-NOTE THAT THE PP3 BATTERY IN THE CONTROL BOX IS A RE-
+NOTE THAT THE PP3 BATTERY IN THE CONTROL BOX IS A RE-CHARGEABLE ONE.
+DO NOT REPLACE IT WITH A DRY CELL BATTERY.

 The alarm system consists of the following components: -